tyralic/WMSCI-2002/README.md

 # WMSCI-2002
-Proceedings of the 6th World Multiconference on Systemics, Cybernetics and Informatics
+The contents of Proceedings of the 6th World Multiconference on Systemics, Cybernetics and Informatics 21 volumes in total which vol.19 is not found